CISE Graduate Fellowships

 Computer Science — Systems

-Matthew West is from West Deptford, New Jersey, right outside of Philadelphia.
+Matthew West is from South Jersey, right outside of Philadelphia.
 He graduated from Lehigh University with a bachelor’s in computer science and biology in 2020 and then a master’s in computer science in 2021.
+He worked for AVEVA (formerly OSISoft) as a software engineer for 2 years after graduating.
 He currently lives in Chicago where he is pursuing a PhD in computer science at the University of Chicago.
-He is interested in improving computer systems for data science.
+He is interested in improving computer systems for data science and machine learning.
 In his free time, he enjoys playing videos games, spending time with friends, and reading the occasional book.

 Anthony Wise, University of Washington